mttr2021/MTTR/README.md

 ## Dataset Requirements

-One [script]() to prepare all the datasets for training and evaluation!
+Simply a [script](https://github.com/JerryX1110/MTTR/blob/main/dataset_preparation.sh) to ease all of your troubles when preparing the datasets for both training and evaluation!

 ```shell
 sh dataset_preparation.sh